Vision-Intelligence-Enabled Beam Tracking for Cross-Interface Optical Wireless Communication between Underwater and Low-Altitude Platforms: Introduction

-Based on the above research, existing water-air cross-interface communication faces the following challenges: a).
+Based on the above research, existing water-air OWC faces the following challenges: a).
 In sophisticated environments such as oceans, dynamic changes at cross-medium interfaces affect direct signal transmission. b).
 Traditional methods cannot effectively sense and predict the dynamics of the sea surface for adaptive adjustments. c).
 AI methods with better performance have not been systematically applied to cross-interface communication technologies.
 To address these issues, this paper proposes a vision-intelligence-enabled beam tracking algorithm to enhance the performance of water-air cross-interface OWC.
 The main contributions of our work are highlighted as follows: \begin{itemize} \item We establish a water-air interface refraction model based on wave spectrum theory.
 Furthermore, we demonstrate the uniqueness of the optical path across the interface using minimum OPL theory, thereby enabling the modeling process of a water-air cross-interface optical wireless communication channel that incorporates the refraction and attenuation model. \item We propose an algorithm based on a ray-tracing method to construct the vision model for directional information sensing.
 Visual images consist of discrete pixels, where each pixel intensity is computed using the RT algorithm by accumulating light intensity contributions from both light sources and refractive interfaces during the back-tracking process. \item We propose a beam tracking algorithm based on deep learning.
 CNN and bi-LSTM structure are applied to extract information over vision data and time-relevant sequence.
 Moreover, attention mechanism is used to increase the awareness of the critical directional information.
-The proposed algorithm demonstrates better performance compared to its counterparts in tracking stability, average RSS, and noise resilience in challenging environments. \end{itemize}
+The proposed algorithm demonstrates better performance compared to its counterparts under complicated environments. \end{itemize}